antonio-evaldo/antonio-evaldo/README.md

 # Hello :)

-My name is Antônio Evaldo, I'm an Electrical Engineering student at the Federal University of Piauí (UFPI) and an intern of the Scuba Team at Alura.
+My name is Antônio Evaldo, I'm an Electrical Engineering student at the Federal University of Piauí (UFPI) and instructor at the Front-end School of Alura.

 I entered the world of web development in early 2020 to maintain a private project of my university, learning and praticing the basics of front-end and back-end.
 Since then I fell in love for the world of technology.